ethereum/remix-ide/docs/index.rst

 Welcome to Remix's documentation!
 =====================================

 Remix IDE is an open source web and desktop application.
 It fosters a fast development cycle and has a rich set of plugins with intuitive GUIs.
-Remix is used for the entire journey of contract development as well as being a playground for learning and teaching Ethereum.
+Remix is used for the entire journey of contract development as well as act as a playground for learning and teaching Ethereum.

 Remix IDE is part of the Remix Project which is a platform for development tools that use a plugin architecture.
 It encompasses sub-projects including Remix Plugin Engine, Remix Libs, and of course Remix-IDE.